itsmesonia/colt-webdevbootcamp-notes/README.md

 # The Adjacent & Direct-Descendent Selectors

 Not commonly used.
-Applying styling to elements one after another- NOT nested.
+Applying styling to elements one after another- NOT nested but ADJACENT to eachother.

 <p align="center">
 <img width="600px" src="./assets/Screenshot 2021-01-18 at 23.19.06.png" />